-Simon cut the wheel back until the Outback was more less in the left-hand breakdown lane and then stood on the brake; the car tires screamed like cats aflame and the Outbook crow-hopped and slid to a stop some 100 feel further down the highway.
+Simon cut the wheel back until the Outback was more less in the left-hand breakdown lane and then stood on the brake; the car tires screamed like cats aflame and the Outback crow-hopped and slid to a stop some 30 meters further down the highway.
 The Outback then grumped exactly once and died.

 Simon realized he was squeezing the steering wheel so hard his knuckles were white and his hands were shaking; with a conscious effort, he released them and felt the warm rush of blood in his fingers.
-He flexed them experimentally, noticed a faint rosy glow on them and looked up, saw It crawling/rolling slowly toward his car and as it came, it seemed that large blackened chunks were calving off it, exposing hot pink flesh underneath.
+He flexed them experimentally, noticed a faint rosy glow on them and then looked up, mystified, as Simon saw It crawling/rolling slowly toward his car.
+As it came, it seemed that large blackened chunks were calving off it, exposing hot pink flesh underneath.
 Its two front limbs were becoming more arm-like with each grinding pull forward.

 Simon was too mesmerized to turn around, his gaze fixed to the rearview mirror, when the smell hit him: Even with the car windows up, the stench was inhuman, full of long-chain carbon and monomers, cancer and death and somehow scorching heat.

-It was within twenty feet of the car now, slouching ever closer toward him, sprawled in the left-hand lane when it seemed to crumble internally somehow and slump to the pavement.
+It was within twenty feet of the car now, slouching ever closer toward him, when it seemed to crumble internally somehow and slumped to the pavement.
 It lay there immobile, huffing its torso up and down, breathing, Simon realized, finally thinking to turn around.
-He could see a little better and realized he was right: Its outer—what… shell?—was crusting off.
+He could see a little better and realized he was right: Its outer—what… shell?—was still crusting off.

 Then the Burnt Thing raised a decidedly pink and human hand toward the car.